-The Organization rents its Oakland office under a non-cancelable operating lease, expiring December 2017.
+The Organization rented its Oakland office under a non-cancelable operating lease which expired on December 31, 2017.
 In June 2017, the Organization negotiated a new non-cancelable seven-year operating lease agreement (Agreement) with a different lessor, relocating to a different building in Oakland.
-This new lease begins on January 1, 2018 and ends on December 31, 2024.
+This new lease began on January 1, 2018 and ends on December 31, 2024.
 Additionally, the Agreement offers the Organization the option of extending the lease for an additional five-year period from January 1, 2025 to December 31, 2029.
 The Organization also leases equipment under a non-cancelable three-year operating lease agreement beginning in September 2017 and expiring in August 2020.
 Future minimum rental payments due on these operating leases are as follows:

 Year Ended June 30,

-2018 (

 2019

 2020

 2021

 2022

+2023

 Thereafter

 Total \$

 Rent expense is recognized on a straight-line basis over the lease terms based on the total payments required under the lease.
-The deferred lease incentive amount of \$5,838 at June 30, 2017 represents the cumulative difference between the amounts paid and amounts expensed under the leases.
-Rent expense totaled \$112,018 for the year ended June 30, 2017.
+The deferred lease incentive amount of \$5,758 at June 30, 2018 represents the cumulative difference between the amounts paid and amounts expensed under the leases.
+Rent expense totaled \$121,352 for the year ended June 30, 2018.